apache/flink-web/_posts/2020-07-28-pyflink-pandas-udf-support-flink.md

 ## Examples

-Using Python in Apache Flink requires installing PyFlink.
-PyFlink is available through PyPI and can be easily installed using pip:
+Using Python in Apache Flink requires installing PyFlink, which is available on [PyPI](https://pypi.org/project/apache-flink/) and can be easily installed using `pip`.
+Before installing PyFlink, check the working version of Python running in your system using:

 ```bash
 $ python --version